cloudwego/cloudwego.github.io/content/en/docs/cwgo/overview/_index.md

 - Support generating Server and Client code

   The cwgo tool supports generating Server and Client codes of Kitex and Hertz, and provides an encapsulation of Client.
-Users can call downstream out of the box, eliminating the cumbersome steps of encapsulating the Client
+Users can call downstream out of the box, eliminating the cumbersome steps of encapsulating the Client.

 - Support for generating database code